Connect with us

 “[Mr Duale] stated that he has already written to public institutions with such roofing to remove them and dispose of them in line with NEMA guidelines,” the authority said in a statement.

-However, in the 1980s, scientists discovered that inhaling thin asbestos fibres causes serious respiratory diseases such as lung cancer, asbestosis and an aggressive cancer called mesothelioma.
+In the 1980s, studies found that inhaling thin asbestos fibres causes serious respiratory diseases, including lung cancer and a very aggressive cancer called mesothelioma.

-Today, many countries, including developed nations such as Germany and the United Kingdom, have banned the use of asbestos.
+The majority of nations, including developed nations such as Germany and the United Kingdom, have today banned the use of asbestos.

 RELATED: 9 Most Dangerous Building Materials

-Although Kenya outlawed the importation, manufacture, and use of asbestos in 2006, older structures—such as public schools and hospitals—continue to harbour asbestos roofs.
+Although Kenya banned the import, manufacture, and use of asbestos in 2006, many older buildings like public schools and hospitals still have asbestos roofs.

 Through the then Nyeri Town MP Esther Murugi, the petitioners protested that they had for decades lived in houses with asbestos roofs, a situation that put them at risk of mesothelioma.